 An update on the Facilities Management contract with Dodd Group was also included in the appendix, which commenced on 1 October 2024.
 Initial performance was below standard, attributed by Dodd to early "teething problems".
 It was agreed that this grace period ended on 1 January 2025.
-Since then, performance had improved, with weekly and monthly performance management meetings in place to monitor progress.
+Since then, performance has improved, with weekly and monthly performance management meetings in place to monitor progress.

 In relation to void turnaround times, issues with the previous electrical contractor necessitated re-procurement.
-A new provider had been identified.
-In the interim, in-house electricians were working overtime and additional contractors were trialled to mitigate losses in service delivery.
+A new provider has now been identified.
+In the interim, inhouse electricians are working overtime and additional contractors were trialled to mitigate losses in service delivery.

 The Chair and Members expressed concern over the clarity and presentation of the data in the performance reports.
 The Programme and Projects Officer acknowledged these concerns and confirmed that her team would be undertaking a review of the reporting format.
-An improved layout and approach were expected to be implemented from the next quarter.
+An improved layout and approach are expected to be implemented from the next quarter.

-Moved by Councillor Steve Fritchley and seconded by Councillor Rowan Clarke RESOLVED that the report be noted
+Moved by Councillor Steve Fritchley and seconded by Councillor Rowan Clarke RESOLVED that the Committee note the report.